 Important Info about the La Fortuna Waterfall

-Hours: The waterfall is open every day from 7am until 4pm.
+The La Fortuna waterfall is open every day from 7am until 4pm.
 We suggest getting there by 2pm if you want to have enough time to fully enjoy the waterfall.
-If you go early in the morning you will have the whole place mostly to yourself, but swimming in that freezing water around 8am is a little too much for us.
+If you go early in the morning you will likely have the whole place mostly to yourself.
 It usually starts filling up around mid-morning.

 -A bottle of water